-Kilmarnock consult SFA over Lafferty investigation
+Lafferty charged by SFA over alleged sectarianism

 Lafferty was subsequently withdrawn from the Northern Ireland squad.

+He is facing a hearing on 20 October, with Scotland's governing body having recently introducing a 10-game minimum suspension for discriminatory language.

-Kilmarnock manager Derek McInnes "can't say for certain" whether Lafferty will feature against Aberdeen on Saturday.
+Kilmarnock manager Derek McInnes had earlier revealed that he "can't say for certain" whether the 34-year-old will feature against Aberdeen on Saturday.

 "We are in consultation with the SFA and we will be directed by them," he said.
 "As the club previously stated, we are conducting our own investigation into the matter and, in consultation with the SFA, we are looking to try to get that resolved as quickly as possible.